-Predictably, Ferrari dominates the list you see here, as it takes seven of the places in the top 10 most expensive cars in the world.
-At one point, this list consisted of nine Ferrari models but there'sd currently representation from Mercedes, Alfa Romeo and Jaguar too.
-Tellingly, ever car on the most expensive cars in the world list has been sold since 2013, a good indicator of which way the classic car market is headed.
+Predictably, Ferrari dominates the list, taking several places on the top 10 most expensive cars countdown.
+At one point, this list consisted of nine Ferrari models but there's currently representation from Mercedes, Aston Martin, Duesenberg and Jaguar too.
+Tellingly, every car on the most expensive cars in the world list has been sold since 2013, a good indicator of the escalating sale prices we've witnessed this decade.

-From the outside looking in, the sums involved seem unbelievable and the theatre in the salerooms as these multi-million Dollar deals are done is incredible.
-The idea of a scratch of your nose at an inopportune moment landing you a £10million 1950s Ferrari is enough to have anyone sitting on their hands.
+From the outside looking in, the sums involved seem unbelievable and the theatre in the salerooms as these multi-million dollar deals are done is incredible.
+The idea of scratching your nose at an inopportune moment and landing a £10 million 1950s Ferrari by accident is enough to have anyone sitting on their hands.

 So here we go, below are the world’s most expensive cars sold at auction.
 We’re restricting this most expensive car list to auction sales as these can be easily verified.

 Cars are regularly rumoured to have changed hands for even larger amounts in private sales.
-A Ferrari 250 GTO is believed to have been sold for £32million in 2013 but that was a private deal between two collectors so it doesn’t make our list of auction records.
+A Ferrari 250 GTO was believed to have been sold for £52 million ($70 million) to an American businessman at one stage, but that was a private deal so doesn’t make our list of auction records.

-It’s a similar story with the 1936 Bugatti Type-57 SC Atlantic that was reportedly sold to the Mullin Automotive Museum in California for between $30million and $40million in 2010.
+It’s a similar story with the 1936 Bugatti Type-57 SC Atlantic that was reportedly sold to the Mullin Automotive Museum in California for between $30 and $40 million in 2010.

 The models below are listed in reverse order and we've given the prices in US dollars as that's the currency in which the vast majority of them were bought...